dreamworkerln/geekbrains_spring1/lesson_02/jsonrpc/readme.md

 curl /oauzz/token/revoked_from --data id=LAST_KNOWN_TO_RESOURCE_SERVER_REVOKED_TOKEN_ID

-that return all revoked access_token from known to resource server id and to current moment.
+that return all revoked access_tokens from known to resource server id and to current moment.